doyke/lethexa-trackdisplay/README.md

 This is a Track-display for the browser written in angularJS/nodeJS.
 Tracks are provided via RabbitMQ to the webserver.
 Websockets are used to dynamically update the tracks.
-A mongo-db stores the track-history.

-To show tracks on the display send json-objects to AMQP to topic 'sim.tracks.xyz' on exchange 'simulator':
+To show tracks on the display send json-objects to AMQP to topic 'sim.gt.object' on exchange 'simulator':

 	{
             header: {
-                type: 'track-update'
+                type: 'entity-update'
             },
             data: {
 		"firstctc":1456515394945,  // [ms]